How to Use a VBA Code in Excel to Click OK on MsgBox

 time_set, "Price Check", vbInformation + vbOKOnly)

-• This line displays a message box with the text “Missing price value for,” followed by the current “productCell” cell’s value.
-The message box will appear for the amount of time specified in the “time set” variable.
-The message box’s title will be “Price Check,” and it will include an information icon and an OK button.
+• This line displays a message box with “Missing price value for,” followed by the current “productCell” cell’s value.
+The message box will appear for the time specified in the “time set” variable.
+The message box’s title will be “Price Check,” including an information icon and an OK button.
 The “Select Case” statement captures the message box result (which button the user clicked).

 Case 1, -1

 • This line defines the message box’s possible outcomes.
-The value 1 is returned if the user clicks the OK button.
-The value -1 is returned if the user closes the message box without clicking a button.
+If the user clicks the OK button, the value 1 is returned, and if the user closes the message box without clicking a button, the value -1 is returned.
 Because the “Case” statement contains no code, the subroutine will simply proceed to the next iteration of the loop.

 End Select